corda/corda/docs/source/api-confidential-identities.rst

 Using Confidential Identities
 -----------------------------

-There are two key parts to using confidential identities:

-* Before constructing a new transaction the parties must generate and exchange confidential identities, which is typically managed by ``SwapIdentitiesFlow``.
+Confidential identities are key pairs where the corresponding X.509 certificate is not made public.
+Before constructing a new transaction the parties must generate and exchange new confidential identities, a process which is typically managed using ``SwapIdentitiesFlow``.
+These identities are then used when generating output states for the transaction, and for signing commands based on output keys.

-* Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are, for example proving that a well known identity owned some cash which it is using to pay a debt, where the owning key belongs to a confidential identity. ``IdentitySyncFlow`` can be used to extract parties involved in a transaction and allow a counterparty to request the certificates for any it does not recognise.
+Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are, for example proving that a well known identity owned some cash which it is using to pay a debt, where the owning key belongs to a confidential identity. ``IdentitySyncFlow`` can be used to extract parties involved in a transaction and allow a counterparty to request the certificates for any it does not recognise.
 Note that the ``CollectSignaturesFlow`` requires that the initiating node has signed the transaction, and as such all nodes providing signatures must recognise the signing key used by the initiating node as being either its well known identity or a confidential identity they have the certificate for.

 Swap identities flow
 ~~~~~~~~~~~~~~~~~~~~